Dried Goron Tula: How to Use Goron Tula Fruit When Dry

 The name comes from the Tula tribe in the north and means “kola.”

-The fruit, on the other hand, becomes strong and hard during harmattan in order to protect itself from injury.
+The fruit, on the other hand, becomes strong and hard during harmattan to protect itself from injury.

 Some also start to grow mold.